zebrunner/legacy-documentation/docs/guide/dashboards.md

 Hidden dashboards are useful when:

-* You need to test and adjust experimental widgets to dashboards;
+* You need to test and adjust experimental widgets to a dashboard;
 * You want to track your automation team performance on a special dashboard;
 * You’d like to hide a dashboard from other users.